Copyright © Giulia Skye 2021

 Needless to say, she’d missed her bus, had to call Tom to come fetch her—again—and worst of all, she hadn’t got her money.

-Liz was wiping glasses with a starched white cloth.
-Her eyebrows shot up.
-“Wow, Helen, I barely recognized you!”
+Liz was wiping glasses with a starched white cloth and her eyebrows shot up when she saw Helen approach.
+“Wow, I barely recognized you!”

-Ah.
-The outfit.
 Helen tugged at her blouse, undoing the top three most suffocating buttons.
-“Hideous, isn’t it?”
+“It’s hideous, isn’t it?”

 “No, the opposite.
 You look amazing.”
 Liz’s gaze shifted up and down several times.
 “And your hair!
 It suits you like that.”